 As you probably know, Robo Advisors are becoming very popular as a way to use index investing without having to do all the DIY research yourself.
 Young and Thrifty recently did a Complete Guide to Canada's Robo Advisors and we know there are many Robo Advisor options available in Canada.
 This post specifically reviews Justwealth.
 Justwealth has the slogan “Investing the way it should be” and they claim to be Canada's most comprehensive online portfolio platform.
 They do have very experienced people (investment managers who worked for the big banks) behind Justwealth, which, in my opinion, should put a lot of folks at ease.

-Click here to instantly get $50 when you open a Justwealth account!
+Click here to instantly get the following free money deal when you open a Justwealth account!